Table

 Notes

-• When colTypes is not specified, the constructor automatically maps Java types to DolphinDB data types as follows:
+• When colTypes is not specified, Java native types are automatically mapped to DolphinDB data types.
+See "Automatic Type Mapping Rules".

 Boolean BOOL